 By submitting your personal information, you agree to this transfer, storing or processing of your information.
 We will take all steps reasonably necessary to ensure that your personal information is treated securely and in accordance with this Privacy Policy and all applicable data protection laws.

+In relation to personal data processed within the US, Wiley has in place EU Model Clauses between entities within its group of companies that receive and process personal information from countries within the European Economic Area.

 Security

 We will use appropriate physical, technical and administrative safeguards to protect your data.
 Access to your personal data will be restricted to only those who need to know that information and required to perform their job function.
 In addition, we train our employees about the importance of maintaining the confidentiality and security of your information.